DanielMaherDev/DanielMaherDev/README.md

 Together, we focus on cultivating businesses that lead their markets while embodying our core values of integrity, creativity, and community impact.
 Each venture was initiated from a unique insight or a specific market need:
 - 'C for Consensus' aims to enhance democratic participation through innovative blockchain technology.
-- 'Rhythm Retail' was created to deliver high-quality products at accessible prices.
+- 'Rhythm Retail' is an online retail business, providing quality tech products at a competitive price/
-- '99%' offers an engaging and strategic gameplay experience to a diverse audience.
+- '99%' is a strategy based mobile game, where the goal is to complete 99% of a given task/level

 Our goal is to guide these enterprises toward significant growth and industry leadership over the next decade, ensuring they make a positive impact on their communities.
 We envision a future where our ventures not only succeed financially but also set industry standards for innovation and ethical practices.